ThisIsntMyId/css-gradient-library-small/readme.md

 Start with **transparency shade** then **color name** then next **transparency shade** of other color then other **color name** the **direction** as a class name for div
 eg: less-red-very-less-purple-horizontal
 eg: very-less-red-less-purple-diagonal
-eg: blue-very-yellow-diagonal *Note: if u want to use full shade then no need to mention full before color name.
-It is by default*
+eg: blue-very-yellow-diagonal **Note**: if u want to use full shade then no need to mention full before color name.
+It is by default
-eg: blue-yellow *Note: if u want to use verticle direction then no need to mention verticle after color name.
-It is by default*
+eg: blue-yellow **Note**: if u want to use verticle direction then no need to mention verticle after color name.
+It is by default
-eg: blue *Note: you can use just the color name to get that color as background*
+eg: blue **Note**: you can use just the color name to get that color as background
-eg: very-less-blue *Note: this also works with shades*
+eg: very-less-blue **Note**: this also works with shades

 **You can swap color to get desired effect**
 eg: red-aqua